metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Green Bay's defensive line is just wrecking Arizona's offensive line.
 Only when Arizona started speeding up the tempo did the Packers end up surrendering serious yardage.

 Aaron Rodgers having a hard time out there without his usual set of receivers.
 Clearly frustrated.
+It took three quarters for the man to break 100 yards passing.

 Jordan Hicks out here making plays for the Cards.